 - An unlimited number of websites, storage, bandwidth, and emails,

 - Weekly automatic backups.

-Standard plan ($2.5/mo with a discount) can easily handle small-to-medium traffic sites like small online stores and relatively popular blogs.
+Standard plan ($2.50/month with a discount) can easily handle small-to-medium traffic sites like small online stores and relatively popular blogs.

-The Boost 2 plan ($9.95/mo) offers slightly more in terms of RAM and CPU.
+The Boost 2 plan ($9.95/month) offers slightly more in terms of RAM and CPU.
 It will be great for slightly bigger sites like small-to-medium-sized online stores or business sites.

-The Boost 4 plan ($19.95/mo) has the largest resource package.
+The Boost 4 plan ($19.95/month) has the largest resource package.
 However, as for a shared hosting plan, its price is too high.
 You can get cheaper and more powerful VPS instead.